WordPress has no native way to duplicate a page

 Real example

 Your marketing team runs A/B tests on landing pages.
 Every new variant is a duplicate of the previous winner with one element changed.
 Without this command, you'd open the Duplicate Post plugin, click duplicate, wait.
-With duplicate page -page_id=247 you get a draft copy in under a second, ready to edit.
+With tp duplicate page -id=247 you get a draft copy in under a second, ready to edit.